rehierl/node-tree-outliner/1-1-relations/1-0-order-theory.md

 <!-- ======================================================================= -->
 # Order Theory

-* the goal is to try to grasp the meaning of "order"
+* the goal is to grasp the meaning of "order"
 * i.e. what exactly is "order"?

 <!-- ======================================================================= -->
-## wikipedia - order theory
+## notes from - wikipedia, order theory

 * examine the notion of order using binary relations
 * subset-of - captures a notion of containment/specialization